-Saturday, June 24 | 11am-5pm | FREE for NUMU Members
+Saturday, June 24 | 12-4pm | FREE for NUMU Members

 $10 General Admission, $6 for Seniors, Students or Military, FREE for ages 18 and under

-Exhibiting artist, Michelle Wilson will lead an art-making project that invites visitors to create activist posters on hand-pulped paper.
-This fun and stimulating art project is a continuation of Wilson's ongoing Books Bombs community installation series.
+Art-making is also a big part of the day’s events.
+Power of the Page exhibiting artist, Michelle Wilson will lead a project for kids and adults to create activist posters on hand-pulped paper.
+This fun and stimulating art project is a continuation of Wilson's ongoing “Books Bombs” community installation series.